alex4k/quote-processor/README.md

 ### Scripts

-There is the script for cretaing the Docker image.
+The project contains the script for cretaing the Docker image.
 To make it run

 `docker build . -t quote-processor:latest`